cloudfoundry/cloud_controller_ng/docs/v3/source/includes/experimental_resources/app_manifest/_create.md

 ### Apply an app manifest
+> **Note:** Apply manifest will only trigger an immediate update for the "disk_quota", "instances", and "memory" properties.
+All other properties will update on application restart.

 Apply changes to an app and its underlying processes.
 These changes are additive and will not modify any unspecified properties or remove any existing environment variables, routes, or services.